Garfield County puts new local control analysis for drilling to work

 TEP planning manager Adam Tankersley said the proposed project will primarily use recycled produced water, with fresh water use being kept to a bare minimum.

-Tankersley also said the project calls for the installation of two permanent pipelines — one for produced water, the other for natural gas.
+He also said the project calls for the installation of two permanent pipelines — one for produced water, the other for natural gas.

 Commission chair John Martin said he’s very pleased the project is tapping into produced water.